 root.crl- Certificates revoked by certificate authorities.

-If Greenplum Database coordinator mirroring is enabled with SSL client authentication, the SSL server files should not be placed in the default directory
+If Greenplum Database master mirroring is enabled with SSL client authentication, the SSL server files should not be placed in the default directory

 $MASTER_DATA_DIRECTORY.
 If a

 $MASTER_DATA_DIRECTORY is copied from the master to the standby master and the incorrect SSL key, and cert files (the master files, and not the standby master files) will prevent standby master start up.

 You can specify a different directory for the location of the SSL server files with the